 Not quite!
 Both recipes are popular Middle Eastern desserts.
 However, basbousa is cake-like and made from a batter made of semolina and soaked in syrup.
 Meanwhile, kunafa is a type of pastry made from shredded phyllo dough filled with sweet cheese and soaked in a simple syrup

-Although they’re both delicious, basbousa and kunafa has very different ingredients and methods of preparation.
+Although they’re both delicious, basbousa and kunafa have very different ingredients and methods of preparation.
 As a result, their taste and texture are completely different from each other.

 What Does this Basbousa Recipe Taste Like?